Skip to main content

 Green tea is generally fine for people with stable, well-controlled high blood pressure, and may even support modest reductions over time.
 The caffeine can transiently raise blood pressure, so people with poorly controlled hypertension should monitor home BP for the first few weeks.
 Decaf or matcha in moderation is usually a safer option.

-Green tea, especially matcha, supports calm focus by combining caffeine with L-theanine.
+Green tea, particularly matcha, supports calm focus by combining caffeine with L-theanine.
 The L-theanine raises alpha brain waves (linked to relaxed alertness) and softens caffeine's edge.
 It is not a replacement for treatment in moderate to severe anxiety, but many patients find it more usable than coffee.

 Yes, matcha can contain trace lead and fluoride from soil uptake.
 Because you ingest the whole leaf, the risk is higher than with brewed tea.
 I recommend organic, third-party tested ceremonial-grade matcha to keep contamination low.
 Cheap, unbranded matcha powders carry the highest risk.